dbis-ilm/pipefabric/documentation/Network.md

 or by passing `-DNETWORK_SOURCES=ON` to cmake, like `cmake -DNETWORK_SOURCES=ON ../src`.

 In addition, you have to start the RabbitMQ server before running the test case.
-This can be done on console by the command `$service rabbitmq-server start` (without the $).
-Else the test case will throw an error.
+This can be done on console by the command `service rabbitmq-server start`.
+Else the test case will throw an error, namely `AMQP cannot create socket`.

 #### newStreamFromRabbitMQ ####